riha/riha.github.io/_posts/2015-03-31-build-and-generate-environment-specific-binding-files-for-biztalk-server-using-team-foundation-build-services.md

         <tr>
         <td>Send Port</td>
         <td>BtsSample_SendPort_A (File)</td>
-        <td>C:\Temp\TEST\Out\%MessageID%.xml</td>
+        <td>C:\Temp\<strong>TEST</strong>\Out\%MessageID%.xml</td>
-        <td>C:\Temp\PROD\Out\%MessageID%.xml</td>
+        <td>C:\Temp\<strong>PROD</strong>\Out\%MessageID%.xml</td>
     </tr>
 </table>
 As one can see there's a small difference between the send ports destinations paths in Test and Production.

 ##Exporting a binding template
-Let's start by creating a binding template.
+Next we'll create a binding template.
 The binding template will hold all information that is shared between the different environments.
-We’ll achieve this by an ordinary export of the binding template from the BizTalk Administration Console - as you’ve probably done many times before.
+This is achieved this by an ordinary export of the application binding from the BizTalk Administration Console - as you’ve probably done many times before.
 <script src="https://gist.github.com/riha/72a597136892e428cf92.js"></script>

 ##Creating environment specific bindings using web.config Transformation Syntax